pacifics/PassDao/README.md

 After and according to the votes of a committee.
 Input: the index of the committee.

 #### Order a work from a contractor:
 After the closing time of the funding for the proposal.
-Input: the index of the proposal.
+Input: the index of the contractor proposal.

 =